Windham School District educators, students welcome Workforce Solutions to Wynne Unit

 A Workforce Solutions representative stresses the importance of developing job interview skills

-The job fair was a first for offenders at the Wynne Unit.
+The job fair was a first for residents at the Wynne Unit.
 Although some of the students had previous work experience, many had never held regular jobs outside of TDCJ.
 To help them overcome this obstacle in finding employment, Workforce Solutions regional facilitators showed students how to build their resume, apply for a job and develop job interview skills.

-"First and foremost, offenders have to believe in themselves and strive to rebuild their self-esteem," Kennard said.
+"First and foremost, residents have to believe in themselves and strive to rebuild their self-esteem," Kennard said.
 "Keeping pace with the rapid changes of the new global economy is a huge responsibility, but it is a vital step toward success."